MicrosoftDocs/quantum-docs-pr/articles/resources/relnotes.md

 - IQ# now allows arguments to the `%simulate`, `%estimate`, and other magic commands.
 See the [`%simulate` magic command reference](microsoft.quantum.iqsharp.magic-ref.simulate) for more details.
 - New phase display options in IQ#.
 See the [`%config` magic command reference](xref:microsoft.quantum.iqsharp.magic-ref.config) for more details.
 - Updated conda package support for IQ# installation to support local installation to a conda environment
-- When using the simulator, qubits no longer need to be in a 0 state upon release and instead can be measured or in a 0 state
+- When using the simulator, qubits no longer need to be in the |0⟩ state upon release, but can be automatically reset if they were measured immediately before releasing.
 - Bug fixes

 See the full list of closed PRs for [libraries](https://github.com/Microsoft/QuantumLibraries/pulls?q=is%3Apr+is%3Aclosed), [compiler](https://github.com/microsoft/qsharp-compiler/pulls?q=is%3Apr+is%3Aclosed), [runtime](https://github.com/microsoft/qsharp-runtime/pulls?q=is%3Apr+is%3Aclosed), [samples](https://github.com/Microsoft/Quantum/pulls?q=is%3Apr+is%3Aclosed), [IQ#](https://github.com/microsoft/iqsharp/pulls?q=is%3Apr+is%3Aclosed) and [Katas](https://github.com/microsoft/QuantumKatas/pulls?q=is%3Apr+is%3Aclosed).